spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/key-management.md

 ## Key Exchange Key (KEK)

-The KEK is a list of certificates, public keys, or signatures in an ESL signed by a private PK key.
-Entires in the KEK set are used to update the signature database (db) and the forbidden signature database (dbx).
-Each entry in the KEK set has a corresponding private key.
-It establishes a relationship of trust between the firmware and the operating system (OS).

-Any private key corresponding to an entry in the KEK set can sign updates to the db.
-When there are updates to the db, the corresponding public key, certificate, or signature in the KEK set is used to verify that those updates are signed by the authentic private.

 The private KEK must be stowed away in a secure location **immediately** after being generated.
 You do not need the KEK private key during EdgeForge operations, installation, upgrades or deployments of your Edge hosts.
 The public KEK is required during the EdgeForge build process so that it can be embedded into the Edge Installer ISO and thereafter